MIT-STARLab/CLICK-Image-Tool/README.md

 - `config_buildroot.txt` contains buildroot config flags.
 Defines how to build the system, which Linux kernel git commit to use (`BR2_LINUX_KERNEL_CUSTOM_TARBALL_LOCATION`), which packages to include in the system (`BR2_PACKAGE_xxx`), and some other basic configuration.
 Can be modified to add more software packages if needed.
 - `config_kernel.txt` contains Linux kernel config flags.
 Defines which kernel modules are bundled with the kernel image and which are built as external modules.
 Mostly disables a lot of unneeded kernel features and drivers to make the image smaller.
 Should not need changing.
 - `config_rpi.txt` is the config for the RPi bootloader.
 Sets a static GPU clock to fix SPI frequency and configures the SPI using the device tree overlay from the SPI driver.
-- `extra/` contains definitions for custom/uncommon packages that are not included in buildroot by default, such as the custom flight software and the png2jpeg tool.
+- `extra/` contains definitions for custom/uncommon packages that are not included in buildroot by default, such as the custom flight software, the Matrix Vision SDK, and the png2jpeg tool.
 Each folder in `extra/package/` has makefiles that define how the package is downloaded, built and installed to the image.
 More uncommon software packages can be defined here.
 - `overlay/` is a custom tree of files that are added directly to the OS partition by buildroot.
-These include some system config files, OS services, and the Matrix Vision and FPGAlink libraries.
+These include some system config files, OS services, and the FPGAlink libraries.
 - `post_build.sh` is a script that is automatically executed after buldroot is done with all package compilation.
 It does some OS configuration before the OS is packaged.
 - `post_image.sh` is a script that is automatically executed after buldroot packages the OS.
 It creates a raw flash image with all the partitions, which can be directly flashed onto the RPi eMMC.